brightertiger/notes/notes/eslr/eslr-02-classification.md

 -   Naive Bayes assumes each of the class densities are product of marginal densities.
     -   Inputs are conditionally independent of each class
 -   LDA (and QDA) assumes the discriminant function to have MVN probability density function
--   LDA makes the assumption that the covariance martix (for MVN) is common for all the classes
+-   LDA makes the assumption that the covariance matrix (for MVN) is common for all the classes
 -   Discrimination Function
     -   $f_k(x) = \frac{1}{(2\pi)^{p/2} \Sigma^{1/2}} \exp\{(X - \mu)^T \Sigma^{-1} (X - \mu)\}$
 -   Decision Boundary